-Avoiding Challenging Situations is not the Answer
+Going to The Pressure: How Avoiding Challenging Situations is not the Answer

 by Tim Yeomans

-As we progress through life and assume more responsibility, we can frequently find ourselves in the situation where that small voice reminding us to do what is best is replaced with the voice telling us its ok to “wait and see what happens”.
+As we progress through life and assume more responsibility, we frequently find ourselves in the situation where that small voice reminding us to do what is best is replaced with the voice telling us its ok to “wait and see what happens”.

 When the task is finally complete it at 12:30 AM we know that it would have been better to deal with it sooner, and now we face the prospect of being tired and not at our best the entirety of Monday for our unwillingness to “Go to the Pressure” and complete the task.
 We not only felt bad for having procrastinated, now we feel bad because of lack of sleep.

-Quite the contrary, it is a thoughtful reminder that issues left unaddressed will grow and become more challenging in the future.
+Quite the contrary; it is a thoughtful reminder that issues left unaddressed will grow and become more challenging in the future.
 Going to the Pressure is a reminder to regularly examine the challenges that exist within your organization.

 Dealing with issues in a timely manner is a message that all leaders want to be doing.
 Addressing issues in a balanced considerate manner, free of undue emotion and drama, lets those on our team know that “what we say is backed up by authentic action”.

 Revisiting the previous example of our homework, if we thoughtfully address the task or issue by taking time to consider the options, planning a strategy of communication and perhaps checking your preliminary course of action with another respected leader, you will find that dealing with the issue is nearly always much more manageable than reacting when it becomes a crisis.

 Realizing that there is no way to “outrun” issues that we hope would “just go away”, taking time to regularly assess problems and challenges that will require our action is a strategy that successful leaders must employ.

-Tim, with his extensive background in education and management, is a great part of our Fired-Up team dedicated to inspiring teams and leaders.
-At Fired-Up, our work is dedicated to harnessing the power of culture to equip leaders, build amazing teams and align operation practices to delighting the customer and drive breakthrough results.
+Tim, with his extensive background in education and management, is a great part of our Fired Up! team dedicated to inspiring teams and leaders.
+At Fired Up!, our work is dedicated to harnessing the power of culture to equip leaders, build amazing teams, and align operation practices to engage organizations and drive breakthrough results.